Aliases for GNAT2 Gene

 GeneCards Summary for GNAT2 Gene

 GNAT2 (G Protein Subunit Alpha Transducin 2) is a Protein Coding gene.
 Diseases associated with GNAT2 include Achromatopsia 4 and Cone-Rod Dystrophy 6.
-Among its related pathways are DAG and IP3 signaling and Integrin Pathway.
-Gene Ontology (GO) annotations related to this gene include GTP binding and signal transducer activity.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
 An important paralog of this gene is GNAT1.

 UniProtKB/Swiss-Prot for GNAT2 Gene